kuonumber/flickr_scraper/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 We value input from the community to fix bugs, add features, or improve documentation.
 Please see our [Contributing Guide](https://docs.ultralytics.com/help/contributing/) for details on how to get started.
 Don't forget to share your experiences and feedback by completing our [Survey](https://www.ultralytics.com/survey?utm_source=github&utm_medium=social&utm_campaign=Survey).

+### 🎉 Community Contributions

+Special thanks to community contributors who have enhanced this tool with additional features:
+- **Photo size selection** and **multi-threading** capabilities
+- **Custom output directories** and **creator lock** functionality
+- **Album management** features for better organization
+- **Smart download** with duplicate file detection and API rate limit handling
+- **Comprehensive logging** system for better debugging

 Thank you 🙏 to all our contributors!

 [![Ultralytics open-source contributors](https://raw.githubusercontent.com/ultralytics/assets/main/im/image-contributors.png)](https://github.com/ultralytics/ultralytics/graphs/contributors)